nicolaka/ucp-sd-ra/README.md

 ### 3A.
 Interlock and NGINX/NGINX+

-The following steps provide a guideline to configuring the load-balancing solution on a dedicated UCP node using Interlock + NGINX Plus:
+The following steps provide a guideline to configuring the load-balancing solution on a dedicated UCP node using Interlock + NGINX/NGINX+:

 1. On **any** UCP Controller nodes, update Interlock configs using a single curl command against UCP key/value store. **Note**: We are using a sample NGINX config, full documentation for NGINX options can be found [here](https://github.com/ehazlett/interlock/blob/ng/docs/configuration.md).

+**Note:** You will notice that we're using the FQDN of UCP to load Interlock's configs to the K/V store.
+This will ensure that Interlock can reach and listen to events from any any controller.
+However, Interlock needs to access the UCP on port 2376 (default port of the Swarm Manager container).
+Therefore, you need to ensure that the UCP Controller Loadbalancer will allow traffic to that port to reach the controllers.
+Alternatively, you can configure an internal UCP loadbalanacer that doesn't restrict any ports to pass to the UCP controllers.

 ```
 $ export CONTROLLER_IP= ucp.myenterprise.com